10 Iconic Italian Cocktails

 by Ivano Martignetti

-A world away from the tacky barmen and plastic glasses that we sometimes have to deal with these days, but fortunately the cocktail myth lives on..
+A world away from the tacky bartenders and plastic glasses we sometimes have to deal with these days, but fortunately, the cocktail myth lives on.

-Italy has done a huge part in reinforcing the appeal and glamor of cocktails.
-The cocktail trend really took off in the fifties, and Italy with its deep sense of fashion and design was perfectly suited to the ritual of cocktail preparation, the service in uniquely shaped glasses.
+Italy has played a massive part in reinforcing the appeal and glamor of cocktails.
+The cocktail trend took off in the fifties, and Italy, with its deep sense of fashion and design, was perfectly suited to the ritual of cocktail preparation, the service in uniquely shaped glasses.
 Italians welcomed the latest drink trends freshly arrived from the States.
 But Italy also innovated with the creation of new cocktail recipes.
-Barmen and notable drinkers left their legacy to the next generations.
+As a result, Barmen and notable drinkers left their legacy to the next generations.

 Here are ten of the best Italian cocktails, certainly the most Iconic: